sanathaniel/msa/about/Board Nominations.markdown

 <h2>2025 MSA Elections Now Open!</h2>

 <p>The 2025 election is now open and will run through 11:59 PM EST on Wednesday, May 28, 2025.
-This year we are electing a new 2nd VP, Vice Program Chair, Treasurer, and Contingent Faculty Representative.We have a superb slate of candidates.
-Please do take a moment to vote at our election website, linked here: <a href="https://vote.press.jhu.edu/msa/elections">Election | MSA Elections</a></p>
+This year we are electing a new 2nd VP, Vice Program Chair, Treasurer, and Contingent Faculty Representative.
+We have a superb slate of candidates.
+Please do take a moment to vote at <a href="https://vote.press.jhu.edu/msa/elections">our election website, linked here.</a></p>

 <p>Please use your MSA membership username and password  to log in and submit your ballot choices.</p>